romnance/lenasportfolio/README.md

 Some animations handled by [Framer-motion](https://www.framer.com/docs/examples/)

 File structure:
-    App.tsx - root component
+    App.tsx - root component.
-    Files Related to the Same Component located in the same Folder
+    Files Related to the Same Component located in the same Folder.

 ### `npm start`